Header Banner

-How To: Use Device Stage in Windows 7 to manage printers, phones & other devices
+How to Use Device Stage in Windows 7 to manage printers, phones & other devices

 Windows 7 has a new feature called Device Stage.
 It's a powerful and handy hub for all of your electronic gadgets that connect to your PC.
 It's device management for the power user!
 Microsoft shows you the layout real quick, so watch and learn.